Guochiuan/Practice-Annotation/README.md

 # Practice-Annotation
-only the different item can be added to the set HashSet
+only a different item can be added to the set HashSet